Food Business Owner Fixing a Zero Food Hygiene Rating To The Door

 🔷You cannot claim compensation.
 By agreeing to voluntary closure, as the business owner you are giving up any right to claim against the council for financial losses resulting from the closure.

 🔷It doesn’t prevent further legal action.
 Voluntary closure does not rule out prosecution or further enforcement if food safety laws have been broken.
+Fines for serious failures of food safety management can be huge.

-New sentencing guidelines issued in February 2016 have substantially increased fines for breaches of food hygiene legislation.
+You need to be aware that the sentencing guidelines issued in February 2016 have substantially increased fines for breaches of food hygiene legislation.
 There is no longer a £20,000 maximum fine for offences tried in a Magistrates Court.
 Fines are now unlimited.

 In April 2021, Tesco was fined a record £7.56 million after admitting 22 breaches of the Food Safety and Hygiene Regulations by selling out of date food.